dydra/http-api-tests/README.md

 ---

-These tests are implemented shell scripts and arranged in a directory hierarchy according to topic.
+These tests are implemented as shell scripts and arranged according to topic.
 The root directory contains several utility scripts which establish the test environment, administer the target repositories and execute tests.